bxt/adventofcode/2023/README.md

 This directory contains the code I used to solve the challenges from [Advent of Code 2023](http://adventofcode.com/2023).

 This year I'm going with Rust.
-Solutins can be run with e.g. `cargo run --bin adventofcode2023day01`.
+Solutions can be run with e.g. `cargo run --bin adventofcode2023day01`.

 Learnings
 ---------